phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 We used the switchboard dataset [@swb] which consists of 2438 telephone conversations of five to ten minutes, 260 hours in total.
 Pairs of participants from across the United States were encouraged to talk about a specific topic selected from 70 possibilities.
 Conversation partners and topics were selected so two people would only talk once with each other and every person would only discuss a specific topic once.
 These telephone conversations are annotated with transcriptions and word alignments \cite{swbalign} with a total of 390k utterances or 3.3 million words.
 The audio data is given as stereo files, where the first speaker is on the left channel and the second speaker on the right channel.
 We split the dataset randomly into 2000 conversations for training, 200 for validation and 238 for evaluation.
-As opposed to many other data sets, the transcriptions also contain backchannel utterances like _uh-huh_ and _yeah_, making it ideal for this task.
+As opposed to many other datasets, the transcriptions also contain backchannel utterances like _uh-huh_ and _yeah_, making it ideal for this task.

-The transcriptions are split into _utterances_, which are multiple words grouped by speech structure, for example: "did you want me to go ahead / okay well one thing i- i- i guess both of us have very much aware of the equality / uh it seems like women are uh just starting to really get some kind of equality not only in uh jobs but in the home where husbands are starting to help out a lot more than they ever did um".
-The slashes indicate utterance boundaries.
+The transcriptions are split into _utterances_, which are multiple words grouped by speech structure, for example (slashes indicate utterance boundaries): "did you want me to go ahead / okay well one thing i- i- i guess both of us have very much aware of the equality / uh it seems like women are uh just starting to really get some kind of equality not only in uh jobs but in the home where husbands are starting to help out a lot more than they ever did um".
+The length of these utterances varies in length from one word to whole sentences.
 Each of these utterance has a start time and stop time attached, where the stop time of one utterance is always the same as the start time of the next utterance.
-For longer periods of silence, a "[silence]" utterance is between them.
+For longer periods of silence, an utterance containing the text  "[silence]" is between them.

-The word alignments have the same format, except they are split into single words, each with start and stop time, with _[silence]_ utterances being far more frequent.
+The word alignments have the same format, except they are split into single words, each with start and stop time.
+Here the start and stop times are mostly exactly aligned with the actual word audio start and end. _[silence]_ utterances are between all words that have even a slight pause between them.

 To better understand and visualize the dataset, we first wrote a complete visualization GUI for viewing and listening to audio data, together with transcriptions, markers and other data.
 This proved to be very helpful.
 A screenshot of the UI inspecting a short portion of one of the phone conversations can be seen in @fig:amazing.